 Hello!
-I am the map librarian at Branner Earth Sciences Library & Map Collections where I manage and provide reference support for our circulating collection of approximately 300,000 paper maps.
+I am the map librarian at Branner Earth Sciences Library & Map Collections where I manage and provide reference support for our circulating collection of contemporary maps, atlases, and globes.
 I develop, oversee, and contribute to strategies for original and copy cataloging and digitization of newly acquired and backlogged cartographic and geospatial materials.
 I curate and create digital and physical exhibits highlighting our map collections to not only encourage research using maps but lifelong learning for all those curious.
 I am keen to create an interactive environment that engages and inspires our patrons while fulfilling their research needs and center my collection development and space planning decisions on this goal.

 - MS, Library & Information Science, Syracuse University, 2018

 - BA, Art History, Arizona State University, 2017